Rules Atlas

 Testing “Competitors”

 I tested several AI rulebook clarification tools.
 They all used RAG through a standard chat interface.
 When they returned an answer, I inevitably wondered, “Is that correct?”
-It only took a few tests (asking questions I already knew the answer to) to get a wrong answer and decide I couldn’t trust the tool.
+It only took a few tests to spot a wrong answer and lose all trust in the tool.

 What Users Are Saying